 The Dublin Card Show

-The Dublin Card Show powered by Topps is returning!
-Join collectors and vendors from Ireland and around the world at the award-winning Convention Centre Dublin this March,
+The Dublin Card Show is returning for Year 3!
+Join collectors and vendors from Ireland and around the world at the award-winning Convention Centre Dublin on Saturday the 28th of February 2026!

 Our world class venue is conveniently reachable by bus, tram, or by walking.
 For those who drive there is ample on-site parking.